 - Martínez-de la Puente J, Eberhart-Phillips LJ, Carmona-Isunza MC, Zefania S, Navarro MJ, Krüger O, Hoffman JI, Székely T, Figuerola J (2017) Extremely low Plasmodium prevalence in wild plovers and coursers from Cape Verde and Madagascar, Malaria Journal, 16:243.

 - Maher KH, Eberhart-Phillips LJ, Kosztolányi A, Carmona-Isunza MC, Cruz-López M, Zefania S, St Clair J, AlRashidi M, Weston MA, Serrano-Meneses MA, Krüger O, Hoffman J, Székely T, Burke T, Küpper C (2017) High fidelity: extra-pair fertilisations in eight Charadrius plover species are not associated with parental relatedness or social mating system.
 Journal of Avian Biology 48:001-011.
+Journal cover:

 - Eberhart-Phillips LJ*, Cruz-López M*, Fernández G, Beamonte-Barrientos R, Székely T, Serrano-Meneses MA, Küpper C (2017) The plight of a plover: viability of an important snowy plover population with flexible brood care in Mexico.
 Biological Conservation, 209:440-448.
 R Markdown: